Thirty-six Views of Mount Fuji: History

 Mount Fuji is a popular subject for Japanese art due to its cultural and religious significance.
 This belief can be traced to The Tale of the Bamboo Cutter, where a goddess deposits the elixir of life on the peak.
 As the historian Henry Smith explains, "Thus from an early time, Mt.
 Fuji was seen as the source of the secret of immortality, a tradition that was at the heart of Hokusai's own obsession with the mountain."

 Each image was made through a process whereby Hokusai's drawing on paper was glued to a woodblock to guide the carving.
 The original design is therefore lost in the process.
 The block was then covered with ink and applied to paper to create the image (see Woodblock printing in Japan for further details).
 The complexity of Hokusai's images includes the wide range of colors he used, which required the use of a separate block for each color appearing in the image.

 The earliest prints in the series were made with largely blue tones (aizuri-e), including the key blocks which provide an image's outlines.
-Prussian blue pigment had not long been introduced to Japan from Europe and Hokusai used it extensively, ensuring its popularity.
+Prussian blue pigment had not long before been introduced to Japan from Europe and Hokusai used it extensively, ensuring its popularity.
 Once the publisher, Nishimura, was sure of the series' success, prints were made with multiple colours (nishiki-e).
 Nishimura had planned to expand the series to more than a hundred prints, but publication stopped at forty-six.

 The most famous single image from the series is widely known in English as The Great Wave off Kanagawa.
 It is Hokusai's most celebrated work and is often considered the most recognizable work of Japanese art in the world.
 Another iconic work from Thirty-six Views is Fine Wind, Clear Morning, also known as Red Fuji, which has been described as "one of the simplest and at the same time one of the most outstanding of all Japanese prints".

 Influence

-While Hokusai's Thirty-six Views of Mount Fuji is the most famous ukiyo-e series to focus on Mount Fuji, there are several other works with the same subject, including Hiroshige's later series Thirty-six Views of Mount Fuji and Hokusai's subsequent book One Hundred Views of Mount Fuji (published 1834-1835).
+While Hokusai's Thirty-six Views of Mount Fuji is the most famous ukiyo-e series to focus on Mount Fuji, there are several other works with the same subject, including Hiroshige's later series Thirty-six Views of Mount Fuji and Hokusai's subsequent book One Hundred Views of Mount Fuji (published 1834–1835).